Last Updated on

 Garam Masala can be added during the cooking process directly into the dish while making the base sauce or in the end as one of the last steps to cooking.

-Although an Indian spice blend, you can use Garam Masala for making soups, stews and stir-fries.
+Although an Indian spice blend, you can use Garam Masala for making soups, stews, stir-fries and other savoury dishes.